Adnuntius/ios_sdk/README.md

 - Implement the completionHandler to react to a missing ad

-- In your `ViewController` file add header and add implement the viewDidLoad method:
+- In your `ViewController` file add header and implement the viewDidLoad method:

 ```swift
 import AdnuntiusSDK